Without the LUNGevity award, I would not be doing research.

 Awardees serve as nonvoting members of LUNGevity’s distinguished Scientific Advisory Board for the terms of their awards and get experience in reviewing grants and learning about the peer review process.
 We also provide professional opportunities such as science communications training and a formal mentorship program with members of our Scientific Advisory Board.

-Projects with a focus on either early detection or targeted therapeutics are funded through this track.
+Projects with a focus on either early detection or therapeutics are funded through this program.

-Since its inception in 2012, the Career Development Award Program has supported 29 talented researchers.
+Since its inception in 2012, the Career Development Award Program through 2020 has supported 29 talented researchers.

 - 17 awardees have graduated from the program